Oxalin/usbip_windows/README.md

 * Have a living source code where contributors can fix and add features as a community

 Any interested person willing to contribute to the code is welcome.
-* The first action will be do search, find and gather patches lying around in pull requests to the original source code and in the forum.
+* The first action will be to search, find and gather patches lying around in pull requests to the original source code and in the forum.
 * Next will be to have a driver compatible with Linux kernel 3.15 and newer.

 # Latest updates
+## January, 28th, 2019
+The project's development will not continue here.
+After discussing with KyungWoon Cho aka Cezuni, we will be working together from his directory.
+The goals, bugs and feature requests will be brought into this new joint venture.
+Any fixes missing from this new source code that were already incorporated under my repository will be ported to this new project.

+The development that was taking place in bringing the userspace tools and library from Linux to Windows (and other OSes) will also take a new life under KyungWoon's project.

+Please, visit this project and report any bug or feature request here: https://github.com/cezuni/usbip-win

+Persons willing to help are welcome to join the project.

 ## January, 8th, 2019
 My computer has been set back up to be able to continue porting the userspace tools.
 And by this, I means the current code available from Linux.